-This issue have been fixed in the most recent release of Canopy: Canopy 2.1.8.
+This issue has been fixed as of Canopy 2.1.8.
 The most recent version of Canopy can be found at https://store.enthought.com/downloads/

 Users of older versions of Canopy are recommended to update to the most recent release if possible.
 However, if updating Canopy is not an option, the following workarounds may help you resolve this problem: